IGSQ/IGSQ-JavaBot/README.md

  - [ ] Attempt to make my own ExpiringMap
  - [ ] Complex args parser
  - [ ] Add developer permissions check
+ - [ ] Change command to implement eventlistener for easier event adding
+ - [ ] Make help command register certain commands based on api availability
+ - [ ] Catch different exceptions during login
+ - [ ] Move commandHandler functionality to command as to allow for registering of commands directly
+ - [ ] Restarting of the bot
+ - [ ] Move command functionality to abstract methods versus constructor calls for increased adaptability
+ - [ ] Remove statics and use getInstance()

 ## Known Issues